NeurodataWithoutBorders/pynwb/docs/CONTRIBUTING.rst

 Projects
 ^^^^^^^^

-Projects are currently used mainly on the NeurodataWithoutBorders organization level and are only accessible to members of organization.
-Projects are use to plan and organize developments across repositories.
+Projects are currently used mainly on the NeurodataWithoutBorders organization level and are only accessible to members of the organization.
+Projects are used to plan and organize developments across repositories.
 We currently do not use projects on the individual repository level, although that might change in the future.

 .. _sec-styleguides: